Dingct/IJCNN2025-STTP/README.md

 ## Datasets

 ## Train Commands
-To run STTP, you may directly execute the Python file in the terminal.Here are some examples:
+To run STTP, you may directly execute the Python file in the terminal.
+Here are some examples:
 ```
 nohup python -u train.py --data PEMS08 --channels 256 > PEMS08.log &
 ```